 Southend-on-Sea Borough Council is an award winning unitary authority located in south Essex delivering over 400 services to 175,000 local people.
 Southend Borough Council runs a number of projects to improve the outcomes for residences, employers and employees in the borough, helping people to progress into meaningful employment and education.

-A provider of high quality vocational education throughout north Essex, with campuses in Colchester, Braintree and Clacton.
+Colchester Institute is provider of high quality vocational education throughout north Essex, with campuses in Colchester, Braintree and Clacton.
 We provide a large number of different courses ranging from full, part-time, apprenticeships and degrees, which can enable students to enter employment straight away or progress onto High Education.

 Romney Resource Centre

-A leading charity in the heart of the Romney Marsh, committed to providing innovative careers and skills advice, training, education programmes and employment solutions to young people and adults.
+Romney Resource Centre is a leading charity in the heart of the Romney Marsh, committed to providing innovative careers and skills advice, training, education programmes and employment solutions to young people and adults.
 Helping improve life chances, building community vitality and full participation for economic and social prosperity.

 The People Matter Trust